VICIy/Failed-to-resolve/README.md

 There  is a problem when inserting thirdparty library :Failed to reslove~~I am crying!~~

 solution:
-add jcenter{url "http://jcenter.bintray.com/"} in your Application's 'build.gradle' like following:
+add jcenter{url "http://jcenter.bintray.com/"} in your Application's  "build.gradle" like following:

 buildscript {